MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 4. In the **Open Location** drop-down list, select **Documents on Default Site 1** to open the SharePoint location outside of Dynamics 365.

 5. Drag and drop your model file (as a GLB file) into this location.
-It will automatically show up in Product Visualize.
+It will automatically show up in Dynamics 365 Product Visualize.

     > [!NOTE]
     > SharePoint folders are created when you first visit the Documents folder using a Dynamics 365 app.
 If the folder for a product doesn't exist yet, return to the Sales Hub and open the product's document location from there.
 After it's created, you can access it through SharePoint.

-6. Optional: SharePoint automatically provides a thumbnail for Product Visualize.
+6. Optional: SharePoint automatically provides a thumbnail for Dynamics 365 Product Visualize.
 However, if you want to add an optional custom thumbnail to a model, drag and drop a PNG image with the same name as the model.
 Example: "ModelName1.png" is a custom thumbnail for "ModelName1.glb"

 ## Add opportunities

 Opportunities represent a chance to sell your products to a customer.
 They capture a customer's needs, budget, and timeline, in addition to the list of products the customer is interested in buying.
-Sales people can view their open opportunities directly from the Product Visualize app, but they must be added through the Sales Hub interface.
+Sales people can view their open opportunities directly from the Dynamics 365 Product Visualize app, but they must be added through the Sales Hub interface.

 ### Add an opportunity